ontolex/morph/index.md

 **URI:** [http://www.w3.org/ns/lemon/morph#example](http://www.w3.org/ns/lemon/morph#example)

-**morph:example**: A single form that was demonstrates a class of forms that can be generated by a single rule with no allomorphy.
+**morph:example**: A single form that demonstrates a class of forms that can be generated by a single rule with no allomorphy.

 <div class="description">